 - Cultural integration, a factor for success, can be very slow and difficult;

-- You do not have total control over the commercial entity, and will have to deal with occasional disagreements with the partner;
+- You do not have total control over the commercial entity, and you may have to deal with occasional disagreements with the partner; and

 - This “marriage” requires adapting the organizational structure in order to manage effectively and avoid conflicts.

-Launching a joint venture in China necessitates a very thorough understanding of local customs.
+When launching a China joint venture, the requirements include a very thorough understanding of local customs.
 By collaborating with INS Global Consulting, you receive the advice and expertise of an experienced and effective company.
 Since 2006 we have been enabling numerous companies to access the Chinese market through joint ventures that have ensured their success in the country.

 China Market Entry : joint venture and other vehicles